+(4) Locks.
+Each door is to be equipped with (i) two mortise locks; (ii) two padlocks fastened in separate hasps and staples; (iii) a combination of a mortise lock and a padlock; (iv) a mortise lock that requires two keys to open; or (v) a three-point lock.
+Padlocks must have at least five tumblers and a case-hardened shackle of at least 3/8-inch diameter.
 Padlocks must be protected with not less than 1/4-inch steel hoods constructed so as to prevent sawing or lever action on the locks, hasps, and staples.
 Indoor magazines located in secure rooms that are locked as provided in this subparagraph may have each door locked with one steel padlock (which need not be protected by a steel hood) having at least five tumblers and a case-hardened shackle of at least 3/8-inch diameter, if the door hinges and lock hasp are securely fastened to the magazine.
-These requirements do not apply to magazine doors that are adequately secured on the inside by means of a bolt, lock, or bar that cannot be actuated from the outside. (c) Detonator boxes.
-Magazines for detonators in quantities of 100 or less are to have sides, bottoms and doors constructed of not less than number 12-gauge (.1046 inches) metal and lined with a nonsparking material.
+These requirements do not apply to magazine doors that are adequately secured on the inside by means of a bolt, lock, or bar that cannot be actuated from the outside.

+(c) Detonator boxes.
+Magazines for detonators in quantities of 100 or less are to have sides, bottoms and doors constructed of not less than number 12-gauge (.1046 inches) metal and lined with a non-sparking material.
 Hinges and hasps must be attached so they cannot be removed from the outside.
 One steel padlock (which need not be protected by a steel hood) having at least five tumblers and a case-hardened shackle of at least 3/8-inch diameter is sufficient for locking purposes.
-[T.D.
-ATF-87, 46 FR 40384, Aug.
-7, 1981] § 555.209 Construction of type 3 magazines.

 A type 3 magazine is a "day-box" or other portable magazine.
-It must be fire-resistant, weather-resistant, and theft-resistant.
-A type 3 48 magazine is to be constructed of not less than number 12-gauge (.1046 inches) steel, lined with at least either 1/2-inch plywood or 1/2-inch Masonitetype hardboard.
+It must be fire-resistant, weatherresistant, and theft-resistant.
+A type 3 magazine is to be constructed of not less than number 12gauge (.1046 inches) steel, lined with at least either 1/2-inch plywood or 1/2-inch Masonite-type hardboard.
 Doors must overlap sides by at least one inch.
 Hinges and hasps are to be attached by welding, riveting or bolting (nuts on inside).
 One steel padlock (which need not be protected by a steel hood) having at least five tumblers and a case-hardened shackle of at least 3/8-inch diameter is sufficient for locking purposes.
 Explosive materials are not to be left unattended in type 3 magazines and must be removed to type 1 or 2 magazines for unattended storage.
-[T.D.
-ATF-87, 46 FR 40384, Aug.
-7, 1981]